 - The long jump adjacent to the straightaway caused the turf area to be more narrow than preferred, which prevented the field from being used for competitive soccer.

 Several options to raise the field elevation and provide a more uniform slope were discussed and reviewed to ensure the final design would result in increased performance, playability, and usage.
 Critical design components of innovative, high-quality athletic fields were taken into consideration during design including the sub-drain system, irrigation system, imported soil, and turf.

-A new drainage and irrigation systems were proposed to improve field conditions during events.
+New drainage and irrigation systems were proposed to improve field conditions during events.
 Designed for internal gravity drainage, a system of collector drains that run alongside the inside track edge surrounding the field and lateral drains were installed across the playing surface at a 45-degree angle to surface runoff.
 As a result, when the soil becomes saturated, water will flow into perforated lateral lines and down into the collector drain.
 Equally important to the design of the field is an irrigation system designed for safety, dependability, efficiency, and ease of maintenance.
 To meet the outlined criteria, a newly designed Hunter irrigation system was selected.

 Other stadium improvements included a new concession building, restrooms, press box, spirit store, plaza area, storage area, and fencing.
 In addition, an underground stormwater detention system was utilized to meet regulations, while providing a green space for athletic booster tailgating and ticket entrance.

-Completed in September 2016, Snyder & Associates provided survey, design, construction documents, and construction administration services for the project.
+Snyder & Associates provided survey, design, construction documents, and construction administration services for the project.